 Now that you have a child or one is due, having an emergency fund is even more important.
 You’re now responsible for all of their needs, and there may be unplanned costs that pop up along the way.

 Saving for an emergency is a process, and it’s okay to start small—even just $25 a week will add up over time.
-Some people opt to store their emergency fund in a savings or checking account, or a digital cash management account.
+Some people opt to store their emergency fund in a savings or checking account, or a digital checking and savings account.

 3. Avoiding a Budget